DirectMusic: Details

-To ensure DirectMusic functions such as Microsoft GS Wavetable SW Synth work correctly, a WDM sound driver is recommended.
+To ensure DirectMusic functions such as Microsoft GS Wavetable SW Synth and KMixer work correctly, a WDM sound driver is recommended.

 On Windows Vista, DirectMusic uses only software synthesis.
 Also, the DirectMusic kernel mode synthesizer that supplies the DirectMusic components with a high-resolution timer has been removed.
+Also, since Windows Vista, the WASAPI shared mode does not support hardware acceleration.

 Windows 10 support hardware offloading of sound effects.